 Frequently Asked Questions

-Here are some of the questions Jim has been asked most often.
+Here are some of the questions we have been asked most often.

-If you have a question that is not addressed here, please feel free to contact me.
+If you have a question that is not addressed here, please feel free to contact us.

 Do you take insurance?

-Olive Branch Family Therapy does accept Blue Cross/Blue Shield, TRICARE, and Cigna insurance and can be filled as an out of network provider for other insurance companies.
-Additionally, some clients may wish to pay out of pocket.
+Jim Workman does accept Blue Cross/Blue Shield, TRICARE, Aetna, and Cigna insurance and can be filled as an out of network provider for other insurance companies.
+Viveck Patel and Lauren Stiegler accept Blue Cross/Blue Shield and can be filed as an out of network provider for other insurance companies.
+Alexandra Sharp accepts self-pay clients.
+Even with insurance, some clients may wish to pay out of pocket.
+The therapists are happy to discuss payment options, sliding scales, and the pros and cons of using insurance.
+For more information about insurance, click here.

 What can I expect from our therapy session?
 How can I prepare for therapy?